 2017 Community Classes

-Register before March 1st to receive 10% off the price of registration for all classes except Beekeeping.
+Register before midnight on March 1st to receive 10% off the price of registration for all classes except Beekeeping.

 Buy 3 classes, get the 4th at half price if registering before July 4th within Summer SeriesBuy 2 classes, get $10 off the third if registering before July 4th within Fall series